Best Dry Fruits for Breastfeeding Moms

 You can soak them overnight, drink water in the morning, and eat them early.

-Raisins also contain natural calcium, which is important for the bone health of a baby.
+Raisins also contain natural calcium, which is essential for the bone health of a baby.

 Peaches